howtographql/react-apollo/README.md

 yarn start
 ```

-> **Note**: If you want to interact with the GraphQL APIs inside a [GraphQL Playground](https://github.com/graphcool/graphql-playground), you can also run `yarn dev`.
+> **Note**: If you want to interact with the GraphQL API of the server inside a [GraphQL Playground](https://github.com/prisma/graphql-playground), you can navigate to [http://localhost:4000](http://localhost:4000).

-### 5. Run the app
+### 4. Run the app

-Now that the server is running, you can start the app as well.
+Now that the server is running, you can start the React app as well.
 The commands need to be run in a new terminal tab/window inside the root directory `react-apollo` (because the current tab is blocked by the process running the server):

 ```sh
 yarn install
 yarn start
 ```

-You can now open your browser and use the app on `http://localhost:3000`.
+You can now open your browser and use the app on [http://localhost:3000](http://localhost:3000).